vladimirbojinov/Projects/RockPaperScissors/README.md

 # How does the code work
 First the computer choses one of the three options.
 Then a cycle is started which ends when the player writes `stop`.
-After that the player is bein asked to choose one of the options.
+After that the player is being asked to choose one of the options.
 The valid inputs of the player are:

  `Rock, rock, r`